AgentPrep

 Step-by-step guide to becoming an NFLPA certified contract advisor.
 Learn requirements, exam prep, and how to start your sports agent career.

-10 min readUpdated January 2026
+10 min readUpdated April 2026

 Becoming an NFL agent is a challenging but rewarding career path.
 The NFLPA requires all contract advisors to pass a comprehensive certification exam and meet strict educational requirements.
 Here's your complete roadmap to becoming a certified NFL agent.